-The university may also elect to create a supplemental pool to achieve certain targeted salary compensation or retention needs.
+In addition to the merit program outlined previously, the university may also elect to create a supplemental pool to achieve certain targeted salary compensation or retention needs.
 For example, in some years the university has worked to address issues such as salary compression and equity needs.
-For 2023-24, such changes may result from one or more of the following processes:
+For 2024-25, such changes may result from one or more of the following processes:

-The university establishes a special pool of funds to address salary inequity and retention issues for specific faculty, such as national distinction.
+The university establishes a special pool of funds to address salary for faculty who have achieved national distinction in their field.
 The funding will only be used to make adjustments based on evaluations of specific circumstances surrounding individual faculty members.
-As such, these adjustments would not be available to all faculty members and may occur at any time during the year, subject to approval by the Board.
+As such, these adjustments would not be available to all faculty

-The President may use a special pool of funds to adjust individual salary recommendations made by the vice presidents and deans when he determines that a different adjustment is warranted.
+- members and may occur at any time during the year, subject to approval by the President or designee. - The President may use a special pool of funds to adjust individual salary recommendations made by the vice presidents and deans when he determines that a different adjustment is warranted.